 Before we get into it, I want to tell you about a couple of great places you must visit in Brisbane.
 For decades, Howard Smith Wharves under the Brisbane Story Bridge precinct has been an abandoned eyesore.
 At the beginning of 2019, Howard Smith Wharves was given new life, and Brisbane rejoiced.

 Brisbane’s Newest Restaurants

 Mr Percival’s is the latest venture of head chef Damien Styles of Melbourne’s Federation Square ‘Taxi Dining Room’.
-The great restaurant name comes from the 1976 Australian film Storm Boy.
-A story about an Australian pelican ‘Mr Percival’ and a lonely young boy called Mike, living in a coastal wilderness with his reclusive father.
+The great restaurant’s name comes from the 1976 Australian film Storm Boy.
+A story about an Australian pelican ‘Mr Percival’ and a lonely young boy called Mike, who lives in a coastal wilderness with his reclusive father.
 If you haven’t seen the film or read the Storm Boy book, check it out.